nmfs-opensci/zenodo-ga/README.md

 ## New Release (no DOI)

-You have no entry on Zenodo yet.
-Use this workflow and then make a GitHub release.
+If you have no entry on Zenodo yet, then create a `zenodo.yml` file in the `.github/workflows` directory and copy this code into that file.
+Then make a GitHub release to trigger the GitHub Action.
+You can see if it worked by going to the Actions tab.
 Then go to Zenodo and look up what DOI it created.
 Copy the parent DOI (all versions DOI).

 ```
 name: Zenodo Release